-• If all of the motors are operating backward, disconnect the unit power supply and lock it in the "OFF" position.
+7. If the compressor is operating backward, disconnect the unit power supply and lock it in the "OFF" position.
 Switch two leads of the power supply at the unit Single Point Power Block.
-Reconnect power and check for compressor and supply fan motor operation.
+Reconnect power and check for compressor and condenser fan motor

-- 8. With all safety devices closed, the system will continue cooling operation until the thermostat is satisfied. - 9.
-Disconnecting the jumper wire between R and Y and between R and G on TB1 terminal block will simulate a satisfied thermostat.
-The compressor will cycle off and IIC (pin 12) will initiate its time delay cycle.
-The compressor and the supply fan will cycle off. - 10.
-After a time delay of approximately 3 minutes, the compressor control circuits will be ready to respond to a subsequent call for cooling from the wall thermostat. - 11.
-Open disconnect switch.
-Reconnect the field thermostat wire at terminal R on terminal block TB1.
+- operation. - With all safety devices closed, the system will continue cooling operation until the room temperature is satisfied. - Increasing the room cooling setpoint to a value above the current room temperature will simulate a satisfied thermostat.
+The compressor and the supply fan will cycle off. - After a time delay of approximately 3 minutes, the compressor control circuits will be ready to respond to a subsequent call for cooling.